 In future years you can reclassify as a Partnership, an LLC, or a 501(c)(3) as your club grows.
 You can learn more about options here > Choosing Your Business Structure.

-If you expect to run the club as a non-profit, you'll eventually want to register as a 501(c)(3) so that the club is tax exempt.
-A 501(c)(3) is deemed a charitable organization by the goverment, and are not required to pay federal taxes on earnings.
+If you expect to run the club as a non-profit organization, you'll eventually want to register as a 501(c)(3) so that the club is tax exempt.
+A 501(c)(3) is deemed a charitable organization by the government, and is not required to pay federal taxes on earnings.

 A few of the basic requirements your volleyball club will need to meet to qualify as a 501(c)(3) are: